National Animal Crackers Day is celebrated on April 18th. You could buy a box…but how about homemade animal crackers?

 Any adult will smile at a plate of cookie nostalgia with a cup of coffee or tea (and listen to six-year-old Shirley Temple sing “Animal Crackers In My Soup”).

-The standard-bearer, Barnum’s Animal Crackers, have far less sugar than other cookies.
+The standard-bearer, Barnum’s Animal Crackers, has far less sugar than other cookies.
 In fact, they’re barely sweet enough to be called a cookie.

 So why are they called crackers?

-Animal crackers originated in Britain in 1889, when P.T.
-Barnum toured with his circus.
-British manufacturers called them animal biscuits, biscuits being the British word for cookie.
+Animal crackers originated in Britain in 1889, capitalizing on the time when P.T.
+Barnum toured there with his circus.
+The first boxes were labeled Barnum’s Animals (presumably by license).